IHE/ITI.SeR/SeR.md

 Authorization Decisions Verifier) and one new transaction (Authorization Decisions Query).

 This profile does not describe how Authorization Decisions are performed.
-However, this profile relies on XACM-SAML framework, so these standards could be good candidates to implement Authorization Requests.
+However, this profile relies on XACM-SAML framework.

-This profile describes how a Service Provider (e.g. Document Repository) can discover the existence of Authorization Decisions granted to an entity and for specific documents.
+This profile describes how a Service Provider (e.g. Document Repository) can request Authorization Decisions granted to an entity and for specific documents.

 # Open Issues and Questions